paris-swc/python-testing-debugging-profiling/01-testing-exceptions.md

 > ```
 > Hint: Could the input `data` be something else than a numpy array and still be
 > meaningful?

-> ## Catch all {.challenge}
-> Sometimes it is not obvious what type of exception to catch and an easy
-> solution seems to be to catch *any* exception with `except Exception`.
-Why is
-> this not a good idea?

 Exceptions can be very helpful to the user.
 However, for checking the internal consistency of an algorithm, a simpler mechanism called *assertions* can be